darwin/lnd-auto-backup/readme.md

 # LND auto backup service

-This is a channel backup script for LND node prepared to be installed as a systemd service.
+This is a channel backup script for LND node (prepared to be installed as a systemd service).

-It uses `inotifywait` to monitor for changes and does a new time-stamped backup on each modification.
+The script uses `inotifywait` to monitor for file changes and triggers a new time-stamped backup when needed.
-Backup script can do anything.
-We provide optional backup to S3 or via rsync.
-Or you can specify your custom script.
+The backup script can do anything.
+As an example, we provide optional backup to Amazon S3 or via rsync.
+Or you can specify your own custom script.

 See [https://github.com/lightningnetwork/lnd/pull/2313](https://github.com/lightningnetwork/lnd/pull/2313) for details.